-Thrashville takes a step forward, annoucing first four acts for 2021 return.
+Thrashville leaps forward, annoucing twelve acts for 2021 return.

-As pubic gathering restrictions begin to ease around the country, Dashville is excited to be able to share some forward movement with the announcement of the first four acts for heavy music event Thrashville, an event destined to be held 13th February 2021.
+Dashville is excited to share some forward movement with the announcement of the full program for heavy music event Thrashville, an event destined to be held 13th February 2021.
+The countdown is on.

 After taking a year off in 2019, Thrashville was set to make it’s return as a ‘slightly heavier’ music festival in September 2020, but due to the pandemic suffered the same fate as all of Dashville’s festivals, and was postponed to 2021.